-Thanks to the important investments made in particular by the Hera Group in the last decade, Emilia-Romagna is one of the few Italian regions that does not risk descending into an emergency situation in the next 20 years as regards the recovery and disposal of waste.
+Thanks to the significant investments made in particular by the Hera Group in the last decade, Emilia-Romagna is one of the few Italian regions that does not risk falling into an emergency situation in the next 20 years as regards the recovery and disposal of waste.

-In application of the principles and goals defined in art.
-35, the Hera Group uses the following hierarchy to identify the priority criteria for the saturation of the capacities of its WTE plants:
+In applying the principles and objectives defined in art.
+35, the Hera Group uses the following hierarchy to identify the priority criteria for the saturation of the capacities of its waste-to-energy plants:

-On the basis of these principles our Integrated Environmental Authorizations (IEAs) have updated between the end of 2015 and during 2016 and, at the same time, we have signed framework agreements with Local Authorities involved for the waste-to-energy plants of Forlì, Rimini and Modena.
-For the waste-to-energy plant of Ferrara, in the context of these updates, we were granted authorization to increase the amount of waste to be treated up to 142,000 tonnes/year to cope with possible emergencies outside the region for urban solid waste, subject to specific requests from the relevant authorities.
-In December 2015 the local authorities in Forlì and the Region signed a specific agreement for the management of municipal waste in the Forlì waste-to-energy plant to which municipal waste is sent only from the regional catchment area in respect of the planning being approved.
+On the basis of these principles, our Integrated Environmental Authorizations (IEAs) have updated between the end of 2015 and during 2016 and, at the same time, we have signed framework agreements with Local Authorities for the waste-to-energy plants of Forlì, Rimini and Modena.
+For the waste-to-energy plant of Ferrara, in the context of these updates, we were granted authorization to increase the amount of waste to be treated up to 142,000 tonnes a year to cope with any emergencies outside the region for municipal solid waste, subject to specific request from the relevant authorities.
+In December 2015, the local authorities in Forlì and the Regional Administration signed a specific agreement for the management of municipal waste in the Forlì waste-to-energy plant to which municipal waste is sent only from the regional catchment area in respect of the planning being approved.

-In 2017, no solid urban waste from other regions was treated in the above waste-to-energy plants.
+In 2018, no solid municipal waste from other regions was treated in Herambiente’s nine waste-to-energy plants.